 Many contractors already own tools but find they need more specialized equipment when they take on larger projects.
 Set aside $5,000 and increase your tool budget as your business grows.
 Contractor’s insurance protects you and others when injured on the job site.
 It’s possible to bundle your business owner’s, liability, and surety bond insurances to save money ($1,000-$2,500).

 Real estate agents have a passion for houses and helping people buy them.
 After you’ve taken the training, paid the fees ($700) and passed the exam, then you need to find a real estate broker.
 The broker assumes responsibility for day to day operations saving you those costs.
 Most brokers charge anywhere from $25-$500 per month so you can operate as an agent.
 Tax-related expenses include annual membership dues ($200) and marketing costs ($1,000+) for business cards, a website, and advertising your properties.
 Have in mind the gas money you’ll expend traveling to show properties, the lunches with clients, and costs for a home office.
 You should also budget for continuing education ($50-$300 per year) to stay up to date on licensing.
+All of the above quickly add up as start up costs in a real estate business.

-Providing health insurance to businesses and individuals can be a lucrative endeavor as everyone needs the protection.
+Providing health insurance to businesses and individuals can be a lucrative endeavor as everyone needs protection.
 The cost of starting a business in this category range from $5,000-$50,000 and include these typical expenses:

 - Each state requires that you take general education and ethics courses that range anywhere from $300-500 per course.
 Many are available online so you can progress at your own pace.